Supakornn/quartz/content/projects/index.md

----
-title: Projects
-tags:
-  - projects
----

-# Projects 👷‍♂️

-Welcome to my projects corner!
+Welcome to my projects corner! 👷‍♂️

 This is where I showcase the things I've built, experiments I've conducted, and technical explorations I've documented.